 Uphill open-root welds

-For a single-pass open-root weld with a 6011, you can use a stringer bead with or without a whipping to create a small keyhole.
+For a single-pass open-root weld with a 6011, use a stringer bead, with or without a whipping movement, to create a small keyhole.
 A keyhole is a controlled burn-through at the leading edge of the puddle and offers complete root penetration.

 For thicker multi-pass welds, after the root pass, you can continue with the box and Z weaves to fill the joint.